drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 chance to reminisce, I found myself revisiting what I've written over the years.

 It's definitely a mixed bag.
-The tone and content vary wildly.
-For this reason, when people ask me what this blog is "about", I usually have trouble answering, and this sometimes catches them off guard because common wisdom states that blogs typically have themes.
-People will have a food blog, for example, or a programming blog, or a reading blog.
+The tone and content vary quite a bit.
+For this reason, when people ask me what this blog is "about", I don't usually have a ready answer, and this sometimes catches them off guard because common wisdom states that blogs typically have themes.
+People will manage a cooking blog, for example, or a programming blog, or a reading blog.
 Among other things, it's a way to collect followers - people seem to place greater trust in a blog when it focuses on one subject.

 I'm not so precious as to claim that I don't care about readership *at all* - I do enjoy it when people read my posts, believe it or not - but I